comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

    * If you can't remember which email you used for your GitHub account, you can check at this link: [https://github.com/settings/emails](https://github.com/settings/emails).

 1. After typing the above command, you will be asked to enter a file in which to save the key.
-Hit `Enter` to accept the default name.
+Hit <kbd>Enter</kbd> to accept the default name.

-   > **Note**: The **name** and **location** of this file are important!
+   > **Note**: The **name** *and* **location** of this file are important!
 Using a different name or changing the location will cause the key pair to not work.

 1. Then you will be asked to enter a passphrase.
 Leave this empty.
-This is somewhat less secure, as anyone who has access to your private key would be able to impersonate you. **However Jupyter Lab and many GUI interfaces do not work with ssh keys with a passphrase.** If you want to use GitHub in Jupyter Lab, do not add a passphrase--just hit `Enter` for the passphrase and verification.
+This is somewhat less secure, as anyone who has access to your private key would be able to impersonate you. **However, Jupyter Lab and many GUI interfaces do not work with ssh keys with a passphrase.** If you want to use GitHub in Jupyter Lab, do not add a passphrase--just hit <kbd>Enter</kbd> for the passphrase and verification.

 1. Now that you have created the ssh key pair, we need to add the public portion to your github account.
 Type